 “Mishandling classified information should be a bipartisan issue that is managed with equal application of the law without regard to power, party, or privilege,” Grassley wrote.
 “The failure to safeguard classified information by exposing it to unclassified systems without proper authority puts national security at risk.”

-In a recent floor speech, Grassley noted that the average American who violated rules safeguarding classified information would likely lose their clearance, their job and might even go to jail.
+, Grassley noted that the average American who violated rules safeguarding classified information would likely lose their clearance, their job and might even go to jail.
 In today’s letter, Grassley also noted that recently-released FBI text messages indicate that Clinton and former President Barack Obama exchanged emails over the server.
 In his letter, Grassley is requesting copies of those communications, and has asked whether those emails were part of the department’s security review.

 November 4, 2019